Share this post on:

 But the truth is, your personality is not that black and white.
 Nevertheless, there are some physiological differences between introverts and extraverts.

+Extraversion is the personality trait that seeks fulfillment from sources outside the self.
 In everyday language, we often use the label introvert to describe people who are low in extraversion.

 Still, personality researchers generally talk about low versus high extraversion rather than about introverts and extraverts.

-For instance, introverts may prefer fewer social interactions than extraverts, does not mean they dislike interacting with other people altogether.
+Introverts fall at the lower end of the normal distribution of extraversion scores.
+While introverts may prefer fewer social interactions than extraverts, this does not mean they dislike interacting with other people altogether.

 Extraversion Traits